• Deutsch

 • February 12, 2026

-• 10 minutes
+• 8 minutes

 What Are HTTP Cookies and How Do They Work?

-Consider the classic shopping cart example for a clear HTTP cookies definition in practice:
+Consider the classic shopping cart example:

 1. Action: You add an item to your cart.
 Your browser sends a POST request to the server's API endpoint, e.g., /api/add-item.

-2. Server Response with Set-Cookie: The server creates a new session for your cart and replies.
+2. Server response with Set-Cookie: The server creates a new session for your cart and replies.
 The critical part of its response is the header:

 HTTP/1.1 200 OK